-While there is nothing we love more than a good first look session, we understand that others aren’t as big of a fans of them as we are.
-There are certainly pros and cons to bucking tradition and seeing each other before the taking your first steps down the aisle.
-From having to get up earlier to being able to earlier in the night, here are some things you just might want to consider when deciding if a first look session is right for you.
+While there is nothing we love more than a good first look session, we understand that others aren’t as big of fans of them as we are.
+There are certainly pros and cons of a first look and bucking tradition and seeing each other before the taking your first steps down the aisle.
+From having to get up earlier to being able to party later in the night, here are some things you just might want to consider when deciding if a first look session is right for you.

 Pro: You may feel calmer during the ceremony.